altocodenl/TODIS/readme.md

 Let's call them keys. a path is one or more keys, followed by a value.

+Component is where we draw the lines.
+State of a component is the data inside the component at a point in time.
+The data stored by the system at any point in time can be called "state".
+But we'll just call it the data of the component.

 Path is how you reference a value.
 There's no notion of a value without a path.
 Everything exists in a space and everything has a handle.
 There's no "floating" or "dangling" data.

 - Dataspace: access vs control.
 Open access, use control to determine when to block.